Top 10 Healthy High Carb Foods

 Some of the most popular targets include:

-• Recommended Dietary Allowance (%RDA) - The RDA sets an average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly all (97.5 percent) healthy individuals and is specific to age and gender.
-The RDA is set by the US National Instutites of Health.
+• Recommended Dietary Allowance (%RDA) - The RDA sets an average daily dietary intake level that is sufficient to meet the nutrient requirements of nearly all (97.5%) healthy individuals.
+It's more specific than the daily value, and varies by age and gender.
+The RDA is set by the US National Institutes of Health.

-• Reference Dietary Intake (%RDI) -The reference dietary intake is similar to the recommended daily allowance, and is specific to age and gender.
+• Reference Dietary Intake (%RDI) -The reference dietary intake is similar to the recommended daily allowance, but is specific to age and gender.
 The RDI for amino acids is set by the U.N.
 World Health Organization.

-• See the Guide to Recommended Daily Intakes for more information.
+See the Guide to Recommended Daily Intakes for more information.

 Want to set your own targets?
 Sign up for an account and set custom targets in the daily meal planner.

-View more food groups with the nutrient ranking tool, or see ratios with the nutrient ratio tool.
+View more nutrients with the nutrient ranking tool, or see ratios with the nutrient ratio tool.

 Data Sources and References